Lack of Training at Work

-Some jobs are more at risk of health and safety accidents than others.
-According to statistics, if you work in a factory, construction site, in agriculture, or as a tradesman, there is a greater chance that you will have an accident at work.
+Some jobs are more at risk of health and safety accidents than others and therefore require more training.
+For example, if you work in a factory, on a construction site, as a tradesperson or in agriculture then the likelihood of you experiencing an accident at work increases.

-The law states that all employers must abide by the terms and conditions laid down by the Health and Safety Executive as well as in EU legislation.
-For instance, they must provide training to all employees as and when it’s needed.
+The law states that all employers must abide by the terms and conditions laid down by the Health and Safety Executive.
+Some of the regulations that must be followed by employers are to provide training to all employees as and when it is needed.

-Manual handling training is offered in a broad range of workplace settings as employees are often required to move objects or equipment either periodically or routinely.
-If your accident could have been prevented had you been given the training you required, it’s also possible you could make a claim.
+A lack of manual handling training which results in injury could also be the basis of a claim.
+Manual handling training is important within many different workplaces where employees are required to move objects or equipment around.
+If your accident could have been prevented if you had been given the training you required, it’s also possible that you could make a claim.